 Northeast Elite Fall Ball College Showcase (End of September)

-Halloween Fall Ball Classic (Formerly Veterans Day Classic)
+Halloween Fall Ball Classic (1st weekend in November, Formerly Veterans Day Classic)

 In existence since 1996, The Original College Showcases in New England, are The Northeast Elite College Showcase and Commotion by the Ocean College Showcase.
 Commotion by the Ocean also hosts a 66 team venue for younger teams.
 When the NCAA added a Fall viewing period, we dropped one of our original Fall Ball Tournaments, The Columbus Day Classic, and added the Fall Northeast Elite College Showcase.
 We continue to host our Veterans Day Classic tournament the first weekend in November, the last of the original Fall Ball tournaments.